Staff Spotlights

 Peter Upton, Systems Integration Administrator/Support

-Peter Upton is a Systems Integration Administrator/Support at the ALCF.
-Peter manages, supports, and updates ALCF GitLab installations.
-He also assist in managing DNS and Salt systems, providing peer work reviews, troubleshoot GitLab user issues, and supported Aurora work by creating a new node type for administrative tasks.
+Peter Upton is a systems integration administrator/support at the ALCF.
+He manages, supports, and updates ALCF GitLab installations and also assists in managing DNS and Salt systems.
+In this capacity he provides peer reviews, troubleshoots GitLab user issues, and supports work on the Aurora system, for which he has helped create a new node type for administrative tasks.

-Peter assist vendors in using Aurora to improve functionality and stability, as well as assisting and tracking work around a new ALCF testbed.
-He assist his coworkers with HPCM-related tasks, and participates in miscellaneous data-center physical activities (e.g., remote troubleshooting, cable routing).
-Peter also addresses security vulnerabilities promptly, keeping documentation up-to-date, and coordinating GitLab usage, licensing, and upgrades.
+In addition to assisting vendors in using Aurora to improve functionality and stability—while also assisting and tracking work around a new ALCF testbed-—Peter aids his coworkers with HPCM-related tasks and participates in miscellaneous data-center physical activities (such as remote troubleshooting and cable routing).
+He also addresses security vulnerabilities promptly, keeping documentation up to date and coordinating GitLab usage, licensing, and upgrades.

 In 2024, Upton upgraded GitLab instances to RHEL9 and GitLab runners to RHEL9.
-He configured GitLab JLSE container registry.
-Peter also reworked the GitLab upgrade process to minimize downtime and increase consistency.
+He configured GitLab JLSE container registry and reworked the GitLab upgrade process to minimize downtime and increase consistency.
 He also automated Jacamar-CI RPM import.